 (xii) In our opinion the Company is not a nidhi company.
 Accordingly the provisionsof clause (xii) of paragraph 4 of the Companies (Auditor's Report) Order 2016 are notapplicable to the Company.

-(xiv) According to information and explanation given to us and based on our examinationof books of accounts and other relevant records of the Company has made Preferentialallotments of 1188000 convertible Share warrants which are converted in equal number ofequity shares during the year under review in accordance requirement of section 42 ofthe Companies Act 2013 and the amount raised have been used for the purpose for which thefunds were raised except the unutilized amount of Rs.
+(xiv) According to information and explanation given to us and based on our examinationof books of accounts and other relevant records the Company has made Preferentialallotments of 1188000 convertible Share warrants which are converted in equal number ofequity shares during the year under review in accordance requirement of section 42 of theCompanies Act 2013 and the amount raised have been used for the purpose for which thefunds were raised except the unutilized amount of Rs.
 121.99 Lakhs.
 The details ofutilization of proceeds from Preferential allotments have been disclosed in the Note 36 ofthe standalone Financial Statements.

 (xv) According to information and explanation given to us and on the basis of books ofaccounts of the company no non-cash transaction is entered into by the company during theyear.

 Annexure B to the Independent Auditors' report on standalone financial statement forthe year ended 31st March 2021

-We have audited the internal financial control over financial reporting of TIRUPATIFORGE LTD.('the company') as of 31st March 2018 in conjunction with our audit of thestandalonefinancial statement of the company for the year ended onthat date.
+We have audited the internal financial control over financial reporting of TirupatiForge Limited ('the company') as of 31st March 2021 in conjunction with ouraudit of the standalone Ind AS financial statement of the company for the year ended onthat date.

 Management's Responsibility for Internal Financial Controls over financial reportingwith reference to these standalone Ind AS financials

 The Company's management is responsible for establishing and maintaining internalfinancial controls based on the internal control over financial reporting criteriaestablished by the company considering the essential components of internal control statedin the Guidance Note on Audit of internal Financial Controls over Financial Reportingissued by the Institute of Chartered Accountants of India ('ICAI").
 Theseresponsibilities include the design implementation and maintenance of adequate internalfinancial controls that were operating effectively for ensuring the orderly and efficientconduct of its business including adherence to the Company's policies the safeguardingof its assets the prevention and detection of frauds and errors and accuracy andcompleteness of the accounting records and the timely preparation of reliable financialinformation as required under the Companies Act 2013.

 Our responsibility is to express an opinion on the company's internal financialcontrols over financial reporting based on our audit.
 We conducted our audit in accordancewith the Guidance Note on Audit of Internal Financial Controls over Financial Reporting(the 'Guidance Note') and the Standards on Auditing issued by ICAI and deemed to beprescribed under section 143(10) of the Companies Act 2013 to the extent applicable toan audit of internal financial controls both applicable to an audit of Internal FinancialControls and both issued by the Institute of Chartered Accountants of India.
 ThoseStandards and the Guidance Note require that we comply with ethical requirements and planand perform the audit to obtain reasonable assurance about whether adequate internalfinancial controls over financial reporting were established and maintained and if suchcontrols operated effectively in all material respects.